dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-10/questions-answers.md

         additional load, possibly in a test environment, to see at which point performance suffers.
     * Deciding what to scale is a matter of finding the bottleneck in the system and eliminating it

+#

 9. What are the most common scaling techniques and how do they work?
 When are they most appropriate to use?

+#

 10. Which scaling techniques also improve resiliency?

+#

 11. Describe how your environment uses a CDN or research how it could be used.
+    * A content delivery network (CDN) is a web-acceleration service that delivers content (web pages, images, video) more efficiently on behalf of your service.
+    CDNs cache content on servers all over the world.
+Requests for content are serviced from the cache nearest the user.
+Geolocation techniques are used to identify the network location of the requesting web browser.

+    * I have two examples in my environment where I using the CDN:
+        1. To download the ubuntu ISO Image using during packer Build.
+The link we use is the nearest to our location.
+        2. If the university wants to share some software or application (Mobile app or desktop app) it can use AWS CDN to share the files amound different networks.

+#

 12. Research Amdahl’s Law and explain how it relates to the AKF Scaling Cube.

+#